MichaelDowse/michaeldowse.github.io/_posts/2017-02-27-design-cycles.markdown

 ********************************************

-You can find comfort in the knowledge that you are not alone.
+You are not alone.

 Visit your banks website, it probably looks pretty nice, that's because it's trying to convert you.
 Now log into online banking, probably not so nice.
 Now try logging in to your banks online business banking portal, the ones I have seen are all about a decade behind the design of the banks home page.

 It's easy to pick on banks, but every startup that's been around for more than a couple of years struggles to maintain a cohesive look and feel across all customer touchpoints.